 The concentration of the hormone “relaxin” increases 10 times during pregnancy to help soften the pelvic region and allow it to stretch, but the newly relaxed muscles can also contribute to low back pain and joint discomfort.
 Plus, blood volume can increase by 50%, which can lead to inflammation and water retention.
 This can also contribute to the pelvis, low back, and hip discomfort.

 MSK pain is very common during pregnancy.
 In fact, pregnant women:

 - 20% have pelvic girdle

 - 50-85% have low back

-Many women also feel pain in their sacroiliac joint in their hips that can cause pain and discomfort in the whole region of the hips and buttocks, and run down the legs into the feet.
+There are a lot of women who also feel pain in their sacroiliac joint at their hips.
+This causes pain and a lot of discomfort in the hip and buttocks area and can run down all the way down to their feet.

 Chiropractic Treatment for Pregnancy Pain

-Chiropractors help relieve pregnancy-related back, hip and pelvic pain by realigning the spine and balancing the pelvis.
-Prenatal chiropractic treatment involves safe and gentle adjustments, massage, exercise, and stretching.
+Chiropractors can help relieve any pregnancy-related issues like back pain, hip pain, and pelvic pain.
+It can all be done by realigning the spine and balancing the pelvis.
+There is also prenatal chiropractic care that can be done to alleviate the pain by gentle adjustments, massages, and stretching.

-Throughout pregnancy, chiropractic techniques are adapted for belly growth and modified using props like pregnancy pillows and customized tables.
-The chiropractor can assess your pelvis, sacrum, and vertebrae for any misalignments that could be responsible for pain or creating uterine constraint.
+These chiropractic techniques are all adapted to the growth of the belly.
+The chiropractor doctor will assess your pelvis, and vertebrae looking for any misalignments that could be causing the pain and uterine constraint and work on it.

 Tips for Expectant Mothers